Vaporite Brush Pen c1946-1956

-The barrel is metal, as is the cap, and is stamped, "VAPORITE BRUSH PEN - MLPS MINN", clearly indicating that something very odd was going on in the cold winters of the northern heartland.
+The barrel is metal, as is the cap, and is stamped, "VAPORITE BRUSH PEN - MLPS MINN.
+REG.
+PAT.", clearly indicating that something very odd was going on in the cold winters of the northern heartland.

-Unscrewing the cap reveals a brass cone with fiber protruding from the center, the "brush" part, I surmised.
-The cone screws in and out giving some mild variation to the thickness of the fiber brush, evidently allowing for some adjustment of the width of the line the pen can write.
+Unscrewing the cap reveals a brass cone with fiber protruding from the center.
+This is obviously the "brush" part.
+The cone screws in and out giving some mild variation to the thickness of the fiber brush, evidently allowing for some adjustment of the width of the line the pen can write, as well as a way to secure it in the pen.
 In practice, there's not wide range of adjustment, basically really broad to really, really broad.

-The Vaporite Brush Pen is a "classic" bulb filler, though certainly not in a way one would usually expect, where the bulb is usually not external nor part of the design statement.
+The Vaporite Brush Pen is a "classic" bulb filler, though certainly not in a way one would usually expect, where the bulb is usually not external or part of the "design statement."
 The bulb is quite rigid, obviously made so as to not be easily depressed and accidentally spill ink.
 This is a very heavy-duty pen, made for writing really big, bold statements.

 The Vaporite Brush Pen is quite easy to fill and use.
 One subtle difference in use between it and other fountain pens is that the instructions explicitly tell the user to fully expel all excess ink from the pen after filling.
-The brush will hold a large amount of ink, but it may bleed if excessively wet.
-I didn't notice this in using the pen, but considering the wick action of the brush, it makes sense.
+The brush, acting like a wick, will hold a large amount of ink, but it may bleed if excessively wet.
+I didn't notice this in my use of the pen, but considering the wick action of the brush, it makes sense.

 Ron Tucker contacted me because he found one of these funky pens and wanted to know, "Have you established any kind of value for this pen?"
 He was interested in the pen and also in its design and functionality, but the pen he had found was missing the bulb.
 During our email conversation, he related some interesting information about the inner workings of the pen, and how it stores and feeds ink.